Safe Policies for Reinforcement Learning via Primal-Dual Methods: Problem Formulation

 where~${r}$ is the original reward function describing the agent task, $w_i > 0$ are safety-related rewards, and the indicator function is such that~$\mathbbm{1}(s_t \in \ccalS_i) = 1$ if~$s_t \in \ccalS_i$ and zero otherwise.
 In other words, the agent receives an extra reward of~$w_i$ for respecting the $i$-th safety specifications.
-Since this approach amounts simply to modifying the reward function, common learning techniques used to maximize~$V_T$ and~$V_\infty$ still apply~\cite{sutton2018reinforcement}.
-Nevertheless, selecting parameters~$w_i$ that lead to $(1-\delta)$-safe policies is challenging given that there is no straightforward relation between the~$w_i$ and the probabilities~$P(s_t \in \ccalS_i)$.
-Moreover, not only do their values depend on~${r}$, they must strike a balance between safety and task completion: large values of~$w_i$ can lead to policies that are safe \emph{because} they do not achieve the goal \cite{paternain2019learning}.
+Since this approach amounts simply to modifying the reward function, common RL techniques used to maximize~$V(\theta)$ apply to this setting~\cite{sutton2018reinforcement}.
+Nevertheless, selecting parameters~$w_i$ that lead to $(1-\delta)$-safe policies is challenging given that there is no straightforward relation between the~$w_i$ and the probabilities~$\mathbb{P}(s_t \in \ccalS_i)$.
+Moreover, not only do their values depend on~${r}$, but they must also strike a balance between safety and task completion: large values of~$w_i$ can lead to policies that are safe \emph{because} they do not achieve the goal \cite{paternain2019learning}.

 In the sequel, we leverage duality and probabilistic inequalities to put forward a relaxation of~\eqref{eqn_optimization_problem} that leads to guaranteed~$(1-\delta)$-safe policies.
 The advantages of the proposed method are twofold.
-First, it results in an expression similar to~\eqref{eqn_risk_aware_reward}, allowing commonly used reinforcement learning algorithms to be applied directly.
-Second, it provides a systematic way of adapting the~$w_i$ to obtain safe policies.
-Before proceeding, we present a pertinent remark regarding the equivalence between episodic and discounted continuing tasks.
+The relaxation is such that it results in an expression similar to~\eqref{eqn_risk_aware_reward}, allowing commonly used RL algorithms to be applied directly.
+Moreover, it provides a systematic way of adapting the coefficients~$w_i$ to obtain safe policies.
+It is worth pointing out that the relaxation and the aforementioned advantages hold for any stochastic control problem of the form \eqref{eqn_optimization_problem} regardless of whether the model is available or not.